axibase/atsd/finance/command-statistics-insert.md

 * New instruments are automatically registered as entities with name `<symbol>_[<class>]`, for example `gazp_[tqbr]` for class `TQBR` and symbol `GAZP`.

-* If the number of digits in `fractions` field exceeds 3, it is treated as nanoseconds, microseconds otherwise. `0003` will count as 3 nanoseconds, while `3` as 3000 nanoseconds.
+* If the number of digits in `fractions` field exceeds 3, it is treated as nanoseconds, microseconds otherwise. `0003` counts as 3 nanoseconds, while `3` as 3000 nanoseconds.

 * When sending multiple commands over the same connection, separate commands with a `\n` line break.